How does using a Digital Social Care Record (DSCR) empower caregivers?

 A Digital Social Care Record allows the digital recording of care information and care received by an individual within a social care setting.
 DSCRs replace traditional paper records and bring many advantages over traditional methods of record keeping.

-The UK government has a target that 80% of CQC registered adult social care providers have a digital social care record solution in place that can interoperate with a local shared care record by March 2024.
+The UK government set a target that 80% of CQC registered adult social care providers have a digital social care record solution in place that can interoperate with a local shared care record by March 2024.
+That target does not yet appear to have been reached and as such there is still funding in place for providers.

 DSCRs empower caregivers through real time access to service user information